intrxx/Black-Hole-Escape/README.md

 To lunch the game download the code and open index.html with Live Server

-Currently Minimax AI works only versus Player
+Implemented AI:

+-Random AI
+-Minimax AI